How To Play Better Guitar Solos Than You Ever Imagined Possible Part 2: Improving Your Guitar Solos Lick By Lick

 EMAIL TO GET ACCESS

-Now it’s time for you to learn to do this yourself.
-Choose a guitar solo you want improve and apply the techniques below to the individual licks within that solo.
-You have 3 choices for doing this:
+Choose a guitar solo you want improve and apply the techniques below to the licks in that solo.

 Here are a few short licks for you in the key of C major/A minor: